Riksrevisjonen/pods-hackathon-2023/case.md

 ## Problem statement

 The Norwegian school system is divided into primary, lower secondary and higher secondary education.
 The first two are mandatory and generally known together as Grunnskole (GSK).
-All students also have a legal right to higher secondary education, Videregående Opplæring (VGO), where they can choose between general studies (studieforberedelse) or vocational studies (yrkesfag).
+All students also have a legal right to higher secondary education ("Videregående Opplæring" in Norwegian - VGO), where they can choose between general studies (studieforberedende) or vocational studies (yrkesfag).

 In strict terms the responsibility for primary and lower secondary education belongs to the municipalities, while the responsibility for higher secondary education rests at the county level.
 However, the broader goals of the educational system are national and set by parliament.

 Indeed, the quality of the school system is a central topic of political debate in Norway.
 This includes questions regarding the number of teachers per students, significant differences in student performance between schools and more efficient use of resources.
 We at the OAG would therefore like to know more about differences in quality, efficiency and productivity in Norwegian schools.

-As a first step, you will use an R package developed by OAG to explore data from the National School Registry, and combine this with information from the [Central Coordinating Register for Legal Entities](https://www.brreg.no/) as well as geographical information from [The Norwegian Mapping Authority](https://www.kartverket.no/).
+As a first step, you will use an R package developed by OAG called noAPI to explore data from the National School Registry, and combine this with information from the [Central Coordinating Register for Legal Entities](https://www.brreg.no/) as well as geographical information from [The Norwegian Mapping Authority](https://www.kartverket.no/).

 Furthermore, we have provided you with two datasets containing data we put together from the [Norwegian Directorate for Education and Training](https://www.udir.no/tall-og-forskning/statistikk/).
 These include information on educational inputs (teachers, salaries, expenditure), outputs (number of students) and results (grades, dropouts, absence from school).
 There is one set of tables for GSK schools and another set of tables for VGO schools.

 It will be your job to combine, analyze and visualize the data.
 Communication of your findings will be central to the quality of your work.

 ## Assignment

-1. Install and explore the [noAPI](https://github.com/Riksrevisjonen/noAPI) package.
+1. Install and explore the OAG [noAPI](https://github.com/Riksrevisjonen/noAPI) package.
 Put together a dataset of all the currently active VGO schools in Vestland County that includes information on the number of employees and geographic coordinates.
 Create an interactive map of the schools.

 2. Familiarize yourself with the provided datasets for GSK and VGO schools and the [education statistics](https://www.udir.no/tall-og-forskning/statistikk/) provided by The Norwegian Directorate for Education and Training.
 Combine the datasets so that it is easier to make comparisons.

-3. Create an interactive report (e.g. using [Quarto](https://quarto.org/) or a simple dashboard/webapp (e.g. with [R Shiny](https://shiny.rstudio.com/) to visualize and analyze the data.
+3. Create an interactive report (e.g. using [Quarto](https://quarto.org/) or a simple interactive dashboard/webapp (e.g. with [R Shiny](https://shiny.rstudio.com/) to visualize and analyze the data.
 Possible topics to explore are:

     * Qualitative differences between schools and changes over time.
     * Aggregated comparisons of higher-level decision-making units, i.e. municipalities and counties.